Mono Di Tri Tetra Penta Hexa Hepta Octa Nona Deca

 Diving Deep into Chemical Nomenclature

 In chemistry, these prefixes are indispensable when naming covalent compounds.
 The number of atoms of each element in a molecule is indicated by the appropriate prefix.
-For example, carbon monoxide (CO) signifies one atom of carbon and one atom of oxygen, while carbon dioxide (CO₂) indicates one carbon atom and two oxygen atoms.
+Take this: carbon monoxide (CO) signifies one atom of carbon and one atom of oxygen, while carbon dioxide (CO₂) indicates one carbon atom and two oxygen atoms.

 Rules and Nuances